 I’ve focused in this article on the area around Rantepao (Toraja Utara district).
 The Toraja cultural area also spans on Tana Toraja district around Makale but I don’t know well this area.
 Most of the tourism is concentrated in Toraja Utara.

-You’ll pass another tongkonan called To’Bubun, with 2 larges houses with rich carvings (but iron roof) and 6 granaries.
+You’ll pass another tongkonan called To’Bubun, made of 2 large houses with rich carvings (but corrugated iron roof) and 6 granaries.

-Ke’te Kesu’ is arguably the finest remaining traditional village of North Toraja, given its proximity with Rantepao it receives several visitors every day.
-A bit further in Sesean area, Palawa is an alternative less populated.
+Ke’te Kesu’ is arguably the finest remaining traditional village of North Toraja.
+Given its proximity with Rantepao it receives several visitors every day and can be even crowded during tourism peak season.

 You’ll need to purchase a 20’000Rp entrance ticket to get to the village.
-You will find several souvenir stalls, you may want to know that the pieces of wood carving (similar to the one on the houses) for sell are of much better variety and quality than those sold in Rantepao.
+You will find also several souvenir stalls.
+You may want to know that the pieces of wood carving (similar to the one on the houses) for sell are of much better variety and quality than those sold in Rantepao.

 One of the house has been converted into a museum, but the door is closed unless you ask the guardian.
 Another donation is expected to see the rather small but interesting collection (I gave 20’000Rp).